ja72/FortranConsoleSpline/README.md

 ```

 As a note, if the evaluation point `x` is outside the defined range for the
-spline, then a linear iterpolation is done from the ends of the spline.
+spline, then a linear interpolation is done from the ends of the spline.

 Finally, if a local extrema point is needed (local minimum or maximum) a bisection
 method is used to find the `x` value where the slope is zero using